g-dilek/se_project_aroundtheus/README.md

 # Project 3: Around The U.S.

-This is the third project in the Software Engineering program at TripleTen.
+This is the project for sprints 3-9 in the Software Engineering program at TripleTen.
 It was created using HTML, CSS, and Javascript, based on a given design brief.

 ## Project Link